Avoid COVID Slide with tips and tools designed to help your child return to the classroom.

 The first thing to know is that listening to audiobooks isn’t “cheating.”
 The main purpose of reading is to get information.
-It doesn’t matter what path that information takes to reach the brain.
+It doesn’t matter how that information gets to the brain.

 But reading involves more than just decoding.
-Your child also needs to understand the meaning of what she’s reading.
+Kids also need to understand the meaning of what they read.

 One of the greatest benefits of audiobooks is that they can motivate struggling readers.
-Since your third grader isn’t reading at grade level, she may not be able to read the same books as her classmates and friends.
-She may be frustrated.
+When kids aren’t reading at grade level, they might not yet be reading the same books as their classmates and friends.
+As a result, kids like your child might feel really frustrated.

-If she listens to those books, it can increase her engagement and motivation and keep that frustration from taking over.
-At her age, it’s important to develop a love of books.
-She needs to be willing to become a better reader in order for her skills to improve.
+When kids listen to those books, it can make them more engaged and motivated.
+And that can keep frustration from taking over.
+At this age, it’s important to develop a love of books.
+Kids need to be willing to become better readers for their skills to improve.